-15. This Court is conscious of the various decisions laid down by has held as under:
+15. This Court is conscious of the various decisions laid down by Hon'ble

-Hon'ble Apex Court on the point.
-In the case of Union of India vs. Prafulla

-Kumar Samal and Another [AIR 1979 SC 366], the Hon'ble Apex Court
+Apex Court on the point.
+In the case of Union of India Vs. Prafulla Kumar Samal and Another reported in AIR 1979 SC 366, the Hon'ble Apex Court has held as under: